 Ask Your Vet

+Each breed has its health issues.
 Most veterinarians can give you some insight into the origins of your French Bulldog.
-Additionally, many veterinarians are experienced in treating breed-specific diseases and medical issues that arise.
-Each breed has its health issues.
+Additionally, many veterinarians are experienced in treating breed-specific diseases and medical issues.

 Where To Find Purebred French BullDogs?

 You should consider a breeder when looking for a purebred dog or puppy.
 Breeders who have a strong commitment to the welfare of their breed and a reputation of good standing that they want to maintain.
-A breeder is more likely to have conducted many health tests and try to breed only from dogs with the best structure and temperament.
+A breeder is likelier to have conducted many health tests and try to breed only from dogs with the best structure and temperament.

-You should always ask the breeder for a pedigree certificate when picking out your new French Bulldog puppy.
+When picking out your new French Bulldog puppy, you should always ask the breeder for a pedigree certificate.
 Ask to see at least the mother and father pictures if they don’t live on the same property.
 In addition to the mating certificate, they ought to be able to provide you with evidence that the stud dog they claim to be the father is indeed the father.

 Does It Matter If Your French Bulldog Is Purebred?

 It makes no difference to your French Bulldog who his grandparents or parents are.
 It doesn’t care what makes their coat a different color or why one ear flops.
 Their only desire is that you and they live healthy and happy lives together.
 Whether they are purebred Frenchie or not, you can consider them your companion and friend regardless of their breed.